 Water recycling protects the environment because almost all of the byproducts can be used for irrigation and electricity generation, and any residual solids can be converted to biosolids for use as soil amendments.
-In addition, because the recycled water is used for crops, plants can benefit from the nutrients in the recycled water, so fewer commercial fertilizers may be used.
+In addition, recycled water is used for crops, these plants can benefit from the nutrients in the recycled water, so fewer commercial fertilizers may be used.

 Is recycled water safe for use on crops?

 Yes, recycled water is perfectly safe for use on agricultural crops and for a wide variety of other domestic uses.
-The recycling process is safe, well-established, and highly regulated, and the water meets all state and federal requirements for recycled water quality and safety, including the more stringent standards here in California.
+The recycling process is safe, well-established, and highly regulated, and the water meets all State and Federal requirements for recycled water quality and safety, including the more stringent standards here in California.
 Recycled water is a common source of supply for growers across California and other Western states.
 PV Water has been delivering safe recycled water for over 10 years.
-Additionally, the nearby Castroville project has safely delivered more than 13,000 acre-feet of recycled water to farmlands each year for more than a decade without one single permit exceedance.
+Additionally, the nearby Castroville project has safely delivered more than 13,000 acre-feet of recycled water to farmlands each year for more than twenty years without one single permit exceedance.

 How is wastewater converted into safe water?

 What kind of testing is done on the treated water?

-Turbidity, Total Coliform, Carbonaceous Biochemical Oxygen Demand, Total Suspended Solids, Total Nitrogen, Ammonia, pH, Total Dissolved Solids, Sodium, Chloride, Sulfate and Boron and more...
+Turbidity, Total Coliform, Carbonaceous Biochemical Oxygen Demand, Total Suspended Solids, Total Nitrogen, Ammonia, pH, Total Dissolved Solids, Sodium, Chloride, Sulfate and Boron and many more...

 How are the byproducts of wastewater recycled?

 There are three byproducts of wastewater recycling: recycled water, biosolids and methane gas.
 Recycled water is used for irrigation; biosolids can be used as soil amendments, reused at the neighboring landfill as cover material or are turned into compost by mixing it with green waste, such as lawn clippings; and methane gas can be generated by anaerobicically digesting the solids removed during the primary, secondary and tertiary processes.
-Methane gas is used to fuel the wastewater plant’s cogeneration engine which produces 90 percent of the power used for primary and secondary treatment.
+Methane gas is used to fuel the City of Watsonville's wastewater plant cogeneration engine which produces 90 percent of the power used for primary and secondary treatment.